matteo-dinoia/WGL_repo_2024/AP-protocol.md

 `Topology(node_id, list_of_connected_ids, metadata)`: This event indicates that node `node_id` has been added to the network and its current neighbors are `list_of_connected_ids`.
 It can carry metadata that could be useful to display, such as the PDR and DR of Drones.

-`MessageSent(node_src, node_trg, metadata)`: This event indicates that node `node_src` has sent a message to `node_trg` .
-It can carry useful metadata that could be useful display, such as the kind of message, that would allow to debug what is going on in the network.
+`MessageSent(node_src, node_trg, metadata)`: This event indicates that node `node_src` has sent a message to `node_trg`.
+It can carry useful metadata that could be useful display, such as the kind of message, that would allow debugging what is going on in the network.

 ```
 										META-LEVEL COMMENT